Experience 7 Great Wonders of the Adirondacks for Yourself

 There's no doubt that no matter the season, the Adirondack Park is full of wonder and beauty.
 In the park's more than six million acres you'll find countless bodies of water, hundreds of hiking trails, and history-rich sites from the past.
-These are seven wonders of the Adirondack Park you can't miss:

 Built in the late 19th century, Camp Santanoni is an Adirondack Great Camp with three distinct building groups set on more than 12,900 acres.
 Originally built and owned by Albany banker, Robert C. Pruyn (1847-1934), this great camp isn't quite traditional: the overall camp design was inspired by Pruyn's early years spent in Japan.
 Many of the buildings are open to the public for tours and the camp features recreational trails and primitive camping locations.